British Standards

-British Standards (BS) are the standards produced by the BSI Group which is incorporated under a royal charter and which is formally designated as the national standards body (NSB) for the UK.
-The BSI Group produces British Standards under the authority of the charter, which lays down as one of the BSI's objectives to:
+British Standards (BS) are the standards produced by the BSI Group which is incorporated under a royal charter and that is formally designated as the national standards body (NSB) for the UK.
+The BSI Group produces British Standards under the authority of the charter, with one of their objectives being to:

 Formally, as stated in a 2002 memorandum of understanding between the BSI and the United Kingdom Government, British Standards are defined as:

 Products and services which BSI certifies as having met the requirements of specific standards within designated schemes are awarded the Kitemark.

 History

+Sir John Wolfe Barry, the leader of the Institution of Civil Engineers in 1896, helped to develop standards for iron and steel production, the forerunner of the BSI.

-BSI Group began in 1901 as the Engineering Standards Committee, led by James Mansergh, to standardize the number and type of steel sections, in order to make British manufacturers more efficient and competitive.
+The BSI Group began in 1901 as the Engineering Standards Committee, led by James Mansergh, to standardize the number and type of steel sections, in order to make British manufacturers more efficient and competitive.
+The committee met for the first time on the 22nd January 1901.

+The UK government recognised BSI as the only organisation for issuing standards in Britain, in 1942.
+In 1955, the government introduced new regulations for Kitemarks on car seat belts and cycling helmets, coinciding with a BSI Kitemark test centre opening in Hemel Hempstead.
+By the 1970s BSI was focusing on management quality systems.

 Over time the standards developed to cover many aspects of tangible engineering, and then engineering methodologies including quality systems, safety and security.

-British Standards creation
+Creation

 The BSI Group as a whole does not produce British Standards, as standards work within the BSI is decentralized.
 The governing board of BSI establishes a Standards Board.
 The Standards Board does little apart from setting up sector boards (a sector in BSI parlance being a field of standardization such as ICT, quality, agriculture, manufacturing, or fire).
 Each sector board, in turn, constitutes several technical committees.
-It is the technical committees that, formally, approve a British Standard, which is then presented to the secretary of the supervisory sector board for endorsement of the fact that the technical committee has indeed completed a task for which it was constituted.
+It is the technical committees that formally approve a British Standard, which is then presented to the secretary of the supervisory sector board for endorsement of the fact that the technical committee has indeed completed a task for which it was constituted.